oracle/graal/docs/tools/insight/Insight-Manual.md

 });
 ```

-Print out a message everytime a new prime is added into the filter list:
+Print out a message every time a new prime is added into the filter list:

 ```bash
 ./bin/lli --polyglot --insight=agent-limit.js sieve | head -n 3